February 22, 2019 431

 Performance appraisal means the process of defining expectations for employee performance, measuring, evaluating, and recording employee performance relative to those expectations; and providing feedback to the employee.

-A major purpose of performance appraisal is to influence in a positive way, employee performance and development.
+A major purpose of performance appraisal is to influence positively, employee performance and development.
 This evaluation also assists the entrepreneurs in assessing their staff’s cheers, attitudes, potentials and past performance on the job.

 The information obtained from the performance appraisal is used for promotion, demotion, transfer, pay increase, training and development and discharge.

 These are the most common appraisal methods:

 The employee’s general behavior and characteristics rate scale could be formed by these factors below:

 The employee could be rated against each factor enlisted above with the score in terms of Unsatisfactory, Average, Above Average and Excellent.
 The total score is the employee’s Highest Level of Performance for each individual.

 The performance appraisal process is complicated by the fact that entrepreneur’s memories are somewhat fallible and entrepreneurs are liable to biases that produce rating errors.